KorelU/Practicing-GitHub-Pages/BasicNetworkConfiguration.md

 to communicte with itself.

-The two IP addresses associated with ``127.0.0.1/8`` for IPv4 and ``::1/128`` for IPV6
+The two IP addresses associated with the loopback interface are ``127.0.0.1/8`` for IPv4 and ``::1/128`` for IPV6.

 When configuring with the loopback interface a "via" route must be present

 ***

 ## Network Configuraiton

-While configuring your network you may need information on device ip addressing to enable device communication.
+While configuring your network you may need information on device IP addressing to enable device communication.
 To show all addresses use the following command:

 ```